robin-rpr/calos/doc/tutorial.rst

 .. note::

    :code:`COPY` is a standard instruction but has a number of disadvantages in its corner cases.
-Charliecloud also has :code:`RSYNC`, which addresses these; see :ref:`its documentation <clearly image_rsync>` for details.
+Clearly also has :code:`RSYNC`, which addresses these; see :ref:`its documentation <clearly image_rsync>` for details.

 Let’s build this image::